Appventurez- app development company

 4. Environmental-friendly food waste management— AI and ML-based programs can effectively ensure a sustainable food waste management cycle by installing checkpoints during the process of food manufacturing, and, in turn, generate an economy of $127 billion a year by 2030.

-5. Reduces additional expenses and optimizes costs— Automation can relay economic advantages as it reduces expenses on human capital, and infrastructure maintenance, and enables an efficient cleaning process.
+5. Reduces additional expenses and optimizes costs Automation in food industry can relay economic advantages as it reduces expenses on human capital, and infrastructure maintenance, and enables an efficient cleaning process.

-6. Enhances customer experience— Integration of AI in food industry also improves customer experience through neural learning of market trends and consumer preferences.
+6. Enhances customer experience Integration of AI led automation in food industry also improves customer experience through neural learning of market trends and consumer preferences.

-Integration of robotics and AI in food industry, as has been emphasized throughout the article, presents extensive advantages.
+There is no doubt that food automation, as has been emphasized throughout the article, presents extensive advantages.
 However, the industry could face financial stress and social adversaries through unemployment.
-The challenges of using AI in food industry are explained below.
+The challenges of bringing automation in food industry are explained below.

 1. High Installation And Maintenance Cost— Owing to the ever-increasing business demand for AI incorporation, the cost of installing the automation apparatus has increased.
 In the food industry, the utility of AI efficiently applies to minimizing the margin of error and streamlining with customer trends.